California State University, San Bernardino: Campus

-A new College of Education building opened in 2008.
-The Santos Manuel Student Union has doubled in size in recent years, and a new 35000 sqft Student Recreation and Fitness Center was completed in 2007.
-Other recently constructed facilities include the Social and Behavioral Sciences and Chemical Sciences buildings.
+Since 2013, the new buildings or additions include: The Center for Global Innovation; the Performing Arts Center (opened in 2026); the Student Union Expansion also known as SMSU North; Coyote Walk; at the Pfau Library, the Faculty Center for Excellence, the Staff Development Center, the Cave 24/7 Study Space, and Starbucks; Coyote Commons; Coyote Village’s Cajon Hall and Running Springs; Einsteins Bagels at the College of Social and Behavioral Sciences; the Alumni Center as well as the renovation of the old Commons into a home for CSUSB’s Alumni Office; the electrical substation and other related campus infrastructure—projects that literally help to keep the lights on; electric vehicle charging stations and charging ports at the Palm Desert Campus; and the PDC’s forthcoming Student Success Center, the first state-funded project on that campus.

 The John M. Pfau Library, named after the university's first president, sits at the very center of the campus.
-Other distinctive university landmarks include: the clock tower above the Santos Manuel Student Union, the Robert V. Fullerton Art Museum, and the James & Aerianthi Coussoulis Arena, a modern, 4,000-plus seat sports and events venue—one of the largest indoor arenas in the Inland Empire.
+Other distinctive university landmarks include: the clock tower above the Santos Manuel Student Union, the Robert V. Fullerton Art Museum, the James & Aerianthi Coussoulis Arena, Legacy Fountain, and the Wild Song statue that students rub for luck before exams.

 In 2009, the university received a major donation from the Pauline Murillo family to construct a $2 million research observatory on the campus.
 The W.M.
 Keck Foundation and the California Portland Cement Co. also made substantial contributions.

-The university is a Hispanic-serving institution.
+The university is a Hispanic-serving institution and a Minority-serving institution.

 Robert and Frances Fullerton Museum of Art

 The Robert and Frances Fullerton Museum of Art (formerly the Robert V. Fullerton Art Museum) is among the 4 percent of museums in the United States accredited by the American Alliance of Museums.
 The RAFFMA's permanent collections consist of three distinct kinds of art: ancient, ceramic, and contemporary.
 A world-class collection of about 200 Egyptian artifacts and a smaller selection of Italian pottery are part of the museum's permanent holdings.
 Rotating shows feature artists from throughout the region and country.
 One gallery of the museum is dedicated to exhibiting the work of the school's own art students.
-The museum celebrated its 20th anniversary in 2016 and received accreditation by the American Alliance of Museums in 2008.
+The museum celebrated its 30th anniversary in 2026 and received accreditation by the American Alliance of Museums in 2008.